Are you looking for some helpful road safety tips for drivers?

 This is also frequently called the “second rule”.

-You might have heard of the “three second rule”, which means you should slow and count to three to get enough space behind another driver.
+You might have heard of the “three-second rule”, which means you should slow down and count to three to get enough space behind another driver.
 This can be enough to give you space and time to react and safely evade hazards on the road.

 But don’t stop there.

 You should take into account different vehicles and driving conditions when you’re creating space.
-For instance, large trucks and other big vehicles with severe blind spots behind them necessitates a four second rule
+For instance, large trucks and other big vehicles with severe blind spots behind them necessitate a four-second rule

 Leave at least 3 seconds between yourself and the driver in front